Marshfield, Wisconsin: 2000 census

-Culture
+Arts and culture

 Marshfield has a local community arts facility, Chestnut Center for the Arts, and is the home of the New Visions Art Gallery, located in the Marshfield Clinic.
 The Vox Concert Series brings music performers from across the country to Marshfield.
 In addition, the local UW campus hosts artists in its art gallery.

 Marshfield Public Library, located downtown, offers adult and children's programs.